September 27, 2023Review Recipe

 - 1 cup of chicken broth, low-sodium

 - ½ cup of heavy cream, 33%

 - 1 tablespoon of fresh parsley, chopped

-Chicken Filets: You can instead use chicken breasts, sliced lengthways in half.
+CHICKEN FILETS: You can use chicken breasts sliced lengthways in half instead.

-Marsala Wine: Most of the alcohol evaporates during cooking.
-But if you want to make chicken Marsala without wine you could use grape juice, three tablespoons of vanilla extract, and six tablespoons of sherry vinegar.
+If you want to make chicken Marsala without wine, you could use grape juice, three tablespoons of vanilla extract, and six tablespoons of sherry vinegar.

-Heavy Cream: If you’re concerned about calories, you could replace the cream with fat-free half-and-half.
+HEAVY CREAM: If you’re concerned about calories, you could replace the cream with a fat-free half-and-half.

 STEP FIVE: Stir in the heavy cream and thyme.

 STEP SIX: Add the chicken back into the pan and simmer over low heat for 7 to 10 minutes, until the sauce thickens.